 ![]() Bandai battery powered US Army military train set |

-The locomotive illustrated below, clearly showing the Bandai trademark as part of the Pennsylvania Railroad keystone style emblem on the boiler front, is assumed to be a Mallett type 2-4-4-0, although without articulation.
+The floor or carpet toy locomotive illustrated below, clearly showing the Bandai trademark as part of the Pennsylvania Railroad keystone style emblem on the boiler front, is assumed to be a Mallett type 2-4-4-0, although without articulation.

 page views since 1998